 - There are difficulties in discharging conditions on planning applications.
 Analysis of such sites show it is often the case the sites are landowner-led, property development company or national housebuilder.
-Therefore, the reasons are likely to be different in each case, but are likely to be in relation to the following: - Sites controlled by housebuilder where the site could be developed without the need to be sold first. - Sites being taken forward by the landowner, but permission has expired.
-This suggests that the landowner may have changed their mind about development such decisions could be argued to be more likely when led by a private landowner compared with if they are led by a developer or property company that is solely in the business of developing or selling sites. - Sites under the control of a property company.
+Therefore, the reasons are likely to be different in each case, but are likely to be in relation to the following: - Sites controlled by housebuilder where the site could be developed without the need to be sold first.
+One of the sampled sites has recently applied to reduce the level of affordable housing provision as part of the scheme, suggesting that viability has changed since the site was initially taken through the planning process. - Sites being taken forward by the landowner, but permission has expired.
+This suggests that the landowner may have changed their mind about development - such decisions could be argued to be more likely when led by a private landowner compared with if they are led by a developer or property company that is solely in the business of developing or selling sites. - Sites under the control of a property company.